 What this goal means

-This requirement encompasses both final products designed for end users, and interim products which are incorporated into final products by other companies, further down the sales chain.
+These requirements cover both final products designed for end users, and interim goods which are incorporated or processed into final products by other companies.

 To be Future-Fit a company must:

-- Ensure that its products are not likely to cause harm to people or the environment, when used as intended;
+- Ensure that the goods and services it sells are not likely to cause harm to people or the environment, when used as intended;

-- Know every intentionally added substance in its products;
+- Know every intentionally added substance in its physical goods; and

 Why this goal is needed...